 … and there seem to be no end in sight/comprehensive plan to alleviate these.
 For proper context, about 50% of our population is now under the poverty line, earning less than $2 per day.

-This isn’t a political narrative but one which seeks to propose an alternative to our economic approach to governance, wrongly charted over the years, as a Country, since 1960.
+This isn’t a political narrative but one which seeks to propose an alternative approach to our economic trajectory and governance, wrongly charted over the years, as a Country, since 1960.

 I’m a firm believer that we got it wrong from independence and in tune with modern times, need to correct same with well-crafted thinking and different overall approach.